-Worldwide famous for the quality of its vineyards, wine is truly at the heart of La Rioja´s identity.
-But this his region has many more charms than the varied wine cellars that bear its international PDO.
+As we leave the green and rugged fields of the north behind we enter La Rioja, worldwide famous for the quality of its vineyards, wine is indeed at the heart of La Rioja´s identity.
+But this region has many more charms than the various wine cellars that bear its international PDO.
 La Rioja showcases more than 500 wineries nestled in vast vineyards.
 While you’re here, you can discover tiny family owned and operated bodegas alongside massive industrial producers.

-San Sebastian is one of Spain’s loveliest cities and also quite the Gourmet Mecca, with its numerous Michelin starred restaurants and groundbreaking chefs.
-It’s also in easy distance to the wine country, with the vineyards of Txakoli less than half an hour away and the mythical wine region of Rioja less than a two hour drive.
+San Sebastian is one of Spain’s loveliest cities and also quite the Gourmet Mecca, no wonder it boasts more Michelin stars than anywhere else in the world.
+It’s also within easy distance to the wine country, with the vineyards of Txakoli less than half an hour away and the mythical wine region of Rioja less than a two-hour drive.
 San Sebastian has one of the most glorious settings you could imagine- a small, pretty Belle Époque city nestled between the Bay of Biscay and the lush green hills of the Basque Country.
-The half moon bay of La Concha (meaning the shell, as this beach looks like a scallop shell) is one of Spain’s nicest urban beaches and leads into the Casco Viejo (Old Town).
+The half moon bay of La Concha (meaning the shell, as this beach looks like a scallop shell) is one of Spain’s most beautiful urban beaches and leads into the Casco Viejo (Old Town).
 The old quarter is jammed pack with quaint tapas and pintxos bars, Basque cider houses and traditional restaurants.

 La Rioja is without a doubt Spanish wine’s heartland, an absolute treat for the foodie, but specially for the wine lover!
 It is the sort of place where you could spend weeks wandering along quiet roads in search of hidden villages that shelter amazing wine museums.
 The region is world known for its red wines, which are matured with a vanilla mellowness.
-Aside from the wine attraction, among its many interesting historical spots are the Cathedral of Santo Domingo de la Calzada, or the san Millan monastery.
-While heading to the south, you can cross endless vineyards and cross medieval villages and and little towns placed around venerable romanic churches and benedictine monasteries.
+Aside from the wine attraction, among its many interesting historical spots in the northern area stands out the Cathedral of Santo Domingo de la Calzada, or the San Millan monastery.
+While heading to the south, you can cross endless vineyards, medieval villages, and little towns placed around venerable romanic churches and benedictine monasteries.